-Circulation and the Gut: The two most important systems to get in order
+Circulation and the Gut: The two most important systems to get in order for health

 One of my teachers says something that is very obviously true, but also quite helpful to think about: “The basic requirement of health is to have highly oxygenated, highly nutritious blood flowing to all of the tissues in the body.”
 This means you need plenty of blood flowing to any given area of the body, and that the blood has to have plenty of nourishment in it.
 So the circulation system has to be healthy, and you need to be putting enough of the right kinds of nourishment in your body (mostly via the gut) to maintain that healthy blood flow.
 Seems pretty basic, right?